-Reading the Book of the Twelve, commonly referred to as the “Minor Prophets,” can be really disorienting.
-These books are full of poetic language, metaphors, and imagery unfamiliar to modern ears.
-Also, they speak a lot about God’s judgment, which can feel like a total downer.
-However, all the weird imagery and talk of doomsday serve a purpose—the prophets are retelling the story of Israel’s covenant failure, God’s impending judgment, and providing future hope for Israel beyond exile.
+Reading the Book of the Twelve, commonly referred to as the Minor Prophets, can be really disorienting.
+These books are full of poetic language, metaphors, and imagery unfamiliar to modern readers.
+They also speak a lot about God’s judgment, which can be difficult to sit with.
+However, all the weird imagery and talk of a future doomsday serves a purpose—the prophets are retelling the story of Israel’s covenant failure and God’s impending judgment, while providing future hope for Israel beyond exile.

 Hosea and Amos were contemporaries who overlapped both in terms of historical context and theological content.
 Amos is the earliest prophet named in the Old Testament books.
 He lived in southern Judea but spent his life prophesying about the apostasy of the northern kingdom during the reigns of Jeroboam II and Uzziah.
 Hosea lived in northern Israel and prophesied to his own people during the reigns of Jeroboam II and the flurry of bad kings that followed him until Assyria finally swept away the northern kingdom in 722 B.C.

 The driving theme of these books is the description and indictment of Israel’s idolatry.
 Both authors frequently use “Yahweh,” the name representing God’s special relationship between him and Israel.
 This is intentional—Israel hasn’t just rebelled, they’ve broken covenant with their covenantal God.
-The God whose love they’ve rejected is the God who chose them for himself and brought them out of the land of Egypt into the Promised Land.
+The God whose love they’ve rejected is the God who chose them for himself and brought them out of the land of Egypt into the promised land.
 Hosea 11 and Amos 3 talk about this,

 This is why you get accusation after accusation of the ways in which the northern kingdom has broken covenant with God through idolatry in both Hosea and Amos.
 In Hosea 4, the Lord is outraged that in the place of faithfulness and covenantal love there is “swearing, lying, murder, stealing, and committing adultery” (4:1-2).
 That’s five out of the ten commandments right there!
 If that weren’t enough, chapter 4 also exposes how they sacrificed to pagan gods on the high places, engaged with cult prostitutes, and joined themselves to idols.